Healthy hummus recipe

 Roasted sesame seeds

-Sesame tahini is definitely a paste to sample if you're into healthy living; it's like peanut butter only nicer, and has some unusual amino acids that vegans may miss.
+Sesame tahini is definitely a paste to sample if you are into sumptuous living; it's like peanut butter only nicer and has some unusual amino acids that vegans may miss.
 Your healthy hummus recipe has a good dollop.

 You can find sesame tahini in any Greek, Turkish or Lebanese shop.
-Or, if you have lots of energy you can roast and grind them yourself; I've tried it, and don't think it's worth the bother.
+Or, if you have lots of energy you can roast and grind them yourself; I have tried it but don't think it is worth the bother.

 It's an essential part of any hummus recipe, complementing the amino acids in chickpeas to provide a rounded, full protein source.